rolandjlevy/js-sliders-game/notes.md

 - sort out position and width of leaderboard when score is added
 - create new game in addScoreButton click, line 69
 - create an .env file so firebase api key isn't exposed
+- look into ordering issue where last 2 numbers are switched which makes winning impossible

 ### Improvements and fixes TBD

-- look into ordering issue where last 2 numbers are switched which makes winning impossible
+- select a more precise random number when inititalizing.
+The numbers randomized should be the adjacent blocks which are valid moves
 - create auto-solve button which randomly picks a div and triggers click event